NaviOSS/NaviOS/README.md

 - [ ] inode_id?
 - [ ] actual syscalls and some userspace programs
 - [ ] finally showcasing the OS!
+- [ ] work on the kernel memory: maybe a heap powered by something like mmap? and maybe each kernel process should have it's own heap we should reduce allocations and also start relying on a slab allocator

 ## roadmap
 - [X] x86_64 basics